s0912758806p/Echo-tasker/README.md

 # Echo-tasker

 Echo-tasker is an automation tool designed to keep your GitHub repository active.
-It automatically generates meaningless SCSS file changes and commits them, maintaining activity history on your repository.
+It automatically generates empty commits or meaningless SCSS file changes and commits them, maintaining activity history on your repository.

 ## Features

-- Runs automatically 3 times per day (0:00, 8:00, 16:00 UTC)
+- Smart scheduling: Automatically runs 5-13 times per day between 08:30-23:30 TW time
-- Generates CSS classes with timestamps
+- Generates CSS classes with timestamps and random styling properties
-- Automatically creates new branches for each update
-- Automatically tags each version
-- Merges changes back to the main branch
+- Creates empty commits when needed
+- Supports branch management (create, list, cleanup)
-- Can be triggered manually
+- Can be triggered manually through GitHub Actions

 ## Setup Guide

-1. Create a secret named `BOT_PAT_TOKEN` in your GitHub repository (Settings > Secrets > Actions)
+1. Create a secret named `MYSELF_PAT_TOKEN` in your GitHub repository (Settings > Secrets > Actions)
 2. Ensure the token has appropriate permissions (requires repo access)
 3. The workflow will run automatically according to schedule